Cheddars: Varieties

-Mini Cheddars were the result of product diversification by McVitie's in 1984–1985 - brainchild of Product Manager Angela Ellis.
-New flavours were later introduced including Marmite, BBQ Beef, Branston Pickle, Cheese & Onion, Ham & Cheese, and Mature Cheddar.
+Mini Cheddars were the result of product diversification by McVitie's in 1984–1985.
+New flavours were later introduced, including Marmite, BBQ Beef, Branston Pickle, Cheese & Onion, Ham & Cheese, and Mature Cheddar.
 They are commonly sold as a snack in pubs throughout the United Kingdom and from shops, in one-portion packets and multi-portion drums.

-Varieties of crispier, crinkled Mini Cheddars called Crinklys were launched, with Cheese & Onion, Salt & Vinegar, Prawn Cocktail and Sweet Chili flavours.
-In 2017, three new cheese flavours were added to the range, Stilton, Red Leicester and Smoked Applewood.
+Varieties of crispier, crinkled Mini Cheddars called Crinklys were launched, with Cheese & Onion, Salt & Vinegar, Prawn Cocktail, and Sweet Chili flavours.
+In 2017, three new cheese flavours were added to the range: Stilton, Red Leicester, and Smoked Applewood.
 They also released their Mini Cheddar Crispy Thins.

-As of 2019, Jacob's Mini Cheddars were available in eight flavours, Cheddar, Smoked Cheddar, BBQ, Red Leicester, Blue Stilton, Monterey Jack, Pepper Jack, and Branston Pickle.
-In 2020, three new limited edition flavours were added, Nacho Cheese & Jalapeno, Lime, and Chilli and Chipotle Chilli Wings.
-In 2021, three new flavours were added, Ploughman's, Blue Cheese, and Chilli cheddar.
+As of 2019, Jacob's Mini Cheddars were available in eight flavours: Cheddar, Smoked Cheddar, BBQ, Red Leicester, Blue Stilton, Monterey Jack, Pepper Jack, and Branston Pickle.
+In 2020, three new limited edition flavours were added: Nacho Cheese & Jalapeno, Lime and Chilli, and Chipotle Chilli Wings.
+In 2021, three new flavours were added: Ploughman's, Strathdon Blue Cheese, and Chilli cheddar.
 However as of 2023, the three versions are no longer available in the UK.

 Cheddars Baked Cheese Biscuits are a larger version of the biscuit and usually found in multipacks.
-They are available in flavours including Cheddar Cheese, Smoked Cheddar, BBQ, Pepper Jack, and Branston Pickle.
-The larger Cheddar biscuit also referred to as ‘Giant Mini Cheddars’ is the successor of the Mini Cheddars.
+They are available in flavours including Cheddar Cheese, Smoked Cheddar, BBQ, Pepper Jack and Branston Pickle.
+The larger Cheddar biscuit, also referred to as ‘Giant Mini Cheddars’, is the successor of the Mini Cheddars.